 Many countries or authorities have specific requirements about translations and processing the documents individually or as sets.

 Please view the Translation Service webpage for fees and further details.

 The Category A process is as follows:

 The Authentication Unit authenticates the signature and seal of the approved Government agency or Notary Public on your documents.
-This takes up to five working days.
+This takes up to 7 working days.
 Please advise the Authentication Unit if urgent processing, or a translation is required.
 Once we have authenticated your documents we will pass them on to the Ministry of Foreign Affairs and Trade for the next step in the authentication process.
 The Ministry of Foreign Affairs and Trade verifies the signature and seal of the Department of Internal Affairs.
 The Ministry of Foreign Affairs and Trade will return the documents to you for you to forward to the foreign country’s diplomatic mission for further verification.

 To arrange verification by the foreign country’s diplomatic mission, contact the foreign diplomatic mission to enquire about their processing requirements, including fees and return of the documents.
 Foreign Embassy contact details are available from the Ministry of Foreign Affairs and Trade website.

 1. We accept original birth, death, marriage*, and change of name certificates issued in New Zealand as long as:

 they have the round seal of the Registrar of Births Deaths and Marriages (or the Registrar-General).